husarion/static_docs_deprecated/src/core2/manuals/core2mini.md

 Remebmer that Li-Ion and Li-Poly batteries have higher nominal voltage and you have to use 3 cells instead of 6 cells.
 To do that, you can:
 * use only one 3*AA battery holder with 3 Li-Ion/Poly batteries,
-* use 6*AA battery holder with 3 ìdummyî batteries and 3 Li-Ion/Poly batteries.
+* use 6*AA battery holder with 3 ‚Äúdummy‚Äù batteries and 3 Li-Ion/Poly batteries.
-The ìdummyî (placeholder) batteries examples:
+The ‚Äúdummy‚Äù (placeholder) batteries examples:
 [AA placeholder on AliExpress](http://www.aliexpress.com/wholesale?catId=0&initiative_id=AS_20160428223009&SearchText=AA+placeholder)
-They cannot be charged - they are only the ìlinkî to omit 3 unnecessary places in the battery holder.
+They cannot be charged - they are only the ‚Äúlink‚Äù to omit 3 unnecessary places in the battery holder.

 ***